 Setting up drivers on Linux.

 FreeTDS version 0.92 or greater is required.
-Note that many distributions ship older versions of FreeTDS, so it may need to be installed separately.
+Many distributions ship older versions of FreeTDS, so it may need to be installed separately.
 Additionally, the FreeTDS version provided by distributions may also be compiled for the wrong ODBC library (usually to unixODBC instead of iODBC, which MySQL Workbench uses).
-Because of that you will probably need to build this library yourself.
+Because of that, you will probably need to build this library yourself.

 When compiling FreeTDS for use with iODBC (the default with

-the official binaries), you must compile it with the
+the official binaries), it must be compiled with the

 to do so will result in crashes and other unpredictable

-directory.
-Make sure to get version 0.92 or newer.
+~/freetdsdirectory.
+Make sure to get FreeTDS version 0.92 or newer.